 I’m loving the look.
-Earthy yet ethereal.
+Earthy, yet ethereal.

-No-Sew Autumn Leaf Bunting
+How to Make An Autumn Leaf Bunting

 - Autumn leaves (I used pressed & dried but would be interested in seeing how fresher autumn leaves would work)